top of page

 Even when grateful for all you have, these moments of mental burden can be a test or expiation for sins.
 When this happens:

-• Turn to Dhikr immediately - you feel mentally, emotionally, or physically weak, remember Allah.
+• Turn to Dhikr immediately – if you feel mentally, emotionally, or physically weak, remember Allah.
 Dhikr calms the heart and restores inner balance.

-• Reflect on Surah Ad-Duha-Recite Surah Ad-Duha with meaning.
+• Reflect on Surah Ad-Duha – Recite Surah Ad-Duha with meaning.
 Its verses gently remove grief, sadness, and feelings of abandonment from the heart.

 • In moments of irritation or loneliness – recite A‘ūdhu Billāh or Lā ḥawla wa lā quwwata illā billāh to protect yourself from purposeless, unknown sadness.

-• Late-night vulnerability (around 3 AM)-Waking up at night with unexplained sadness is a sensitive moment.
+• Late-night vulnerability (around 3 AM) – Waking up at night with unexplained sadness is a sensitive moment.
 Turn to dua rather than fear or overthinking.

 Nighttime Protection and Spiritual Healing: Coping with Sadness